rmsk2/6502-Arithmetic/README.md

 file by modifying the `* = ....` pseudo opcode.
 Documentation for the routines is provided in the source code as comments.

-The file `arith.a` can be customized to get rid of the multiplication table in order to save same space by not defining the variable `FAST_MUL` in `zeropage.a`.
+The file `arith.a` can be customized to get rid of the multiplication table in order to save some space by not defining the variable `FAST_MUL` in `zeropage.a`.
 Beware though that the performance hit for multiplication and squaring is significant (3-4 times slower).